namukang/dskang.github.io/_posts/2012-05-21-the-battle-for-princetonfml.md

 3. Fuck the haters.
 Don't let anyone discourage you when you're putting in your hard work to make something awesome.

+Update (5/29/2012): CollegeFML and its sites have been restored.